Robin Sloan

 Is there any event or transformation that could make those intervals “seem right” again?
 Anything that would snap 1980 out of its familiar proximity, into its “true” 1935-ish remoteness?
 (The sci-fi futures depicted on screens today are, after all, firmly fixed in scenarios devised in the 1980s.)
 You might say, “perhaps an unprecedented global crisis would do it!” but … we had one of those, and even that could not dislodge this smooth future-present.

-Maybe the modern condition isn’t a condition, but an event.
-Maybe it was a phase change, like ice melting into liquid water.
-After that kind of transformation, you can keep adding energy to the system, but the effect won’t be as dramatic — not until you vaporize it, anyway.
-(A nuclear metaphor is left as an exercise for the reader.)
+Maybe “the modern condition” isn’t a condition, but the aftermath of an event.
+Maybe that event was a phase change, like ice melting into liquid water.
+After that kind of transformation, you can keep adding energy to the system, but the effect won’t be as dramatic — not until you achieve vaporization, anyway.
+(The nuclear metaphor is left as an exercise for the reader.)

-Zygmunt Bauman uses this image a bit in his book Liquid Modernity—the “liquid” part is really key.
+Zygmunt Bauman uses this image in his book Liquid Modernity—the “liquid” part is really key.
 Remember, Bauman is the one who wrote:

 We feel rather than know (and many of us refuse to acknowledge) that power (that is, the ability to do things) has been separated from politics (that is, the ability to decide which things need to be done and given priority)

-and that seems, to me, intrinsic to the stability of this future-present.
+and that seems, to me, central to the strange stability of our future-present.

 Is the stubborn proximity of 1980 an illusion (asks the newsletter writer born in December of 1979)?
 Is it a simple function of, among other things, the availability and fidelity of recent media?
 Or is this uncanny feeling actually a finely-tuned sensor reading, one we ought to be scrutinizing, because it might reveal something deeply true?